Meta-Learning via Classifier(-free) Diffusion Guidance: Meta-Learning with Multi-Modal Task Embeddings

 \subsection{Natural Language Task Embeddings}

-In this work, we assume to have access to an additional high-level context embedding $e_i$ for each task $\mathcal{T}_i$.
-In practice, such embeddings can come from a natural language description $t_i$ of the task, which can be encoded into task embeddings using pre-trained language models.
-While MAML is a powerful algorithm for finding universal initializations, the model naturally requires some data at test time to adapt its unconditioned network parameters.
-In contrast, by incorporating task embeddings, we aim to improve performance on a new task in the no-data (zero-shot), or very low data regime.
+At test time, MAML-based meta-learning requires few-shot data $D_i^{\text{s}}$ from test tasks to adapt its unconditioned network parameters through gradient descent.
+In contrast, in this work, to perform zero-shot task adaptation, we utilize an additional high-level context embedding $e_i$ for each task $\mathcal{T}_i$.
+In practice, such embeddings can come from a natural language description $t_i$ of the task, which can be encoded into a task embedding using pre-trained language models.

-A simple way to incorporate task embeddings into our model during training is by augmenting the input of the network, concatenating such input with the task embedding during the forward pass.
-Instead, we consider the use of hypernetworks \citep{ha_hypernetworks_2016}, a network that generates the weights of another network given a conditioning input.
-Concretely, given an unconditioned neural network $f$ parametrized by a weight vector $W$, we reparametrize the model by introducing a hypernetwork $h$.
-The hypernetwork $h$ is parametrized by $\theta$, which generates a task-conditioned weight, $h(e_i, \theta)=W_i$.
-The model is then defined as $f(\cdot, h(e_i, \theta))$.
+A simple baseline for incorporating task embeddings into a model during training is by augmenting the input of the network, concatenating such input with the task embedding during the forward pass, or using custom conditioning layers such as FiLM \citep{perez_film_2017}.
+We instead consider the use of hypernetworks \citep{ha_hypernetworks_2016, zhao_meta-learning_2020}, a network that generates the weights of another network given a conditioning input.